Answered By: Lippincott Library Last Updated: Jan 23, 2017 Views: 1877

 Print copies of the WSJ are available in the Lippincott Library.
 Issues are held until they are replaced by Proquest Digital Microfilm.

-Historical issues of WSJ (from January 1920 - January 2010) are also available on microfilm (in the microform cabinets in Lippincott Library).
+Historical issues of WSJ (from January 1920 - January 2010) are also available on microfilm in Lippincott Library.
+Please ask at the Lippincott Information Desk for assistance.